wafflescloud/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a person or animal

+*   Prerequisites:
+    * Furiends is running.
+    * Use the list command first to show current entries.

+1. Valid test case - Adding a person
+   Command: `add person n/John Doe p/98765432 e/JohnDoe@example.com t/friend`
+   Expected: Person `John Doe` is added to the list.
+Details of the added contact are shown in `John Doe`'s entry.
+The tag `friend` is shown in the entry as well.
+2. Valid test case - Adding an animal
+   Command: `add animal n/Whiskers d/Gray tabby cat l/NUS Library t/shy`
+   Expected: Animal `Whiskers` is added to the list.
+Details of the added contact are shown in `Whiskers`'s entry.
+The tag `shy` is shown in the entry as well.
+3. Invalid test case - Adding a person with missing details
+   Command: `add person n/John Doe p/98765432`
+   Expected: No person added.
+Error details shown in the status message: `Invalid command format! ...`
+4. Invalid test case - Adding an animal with missing details
+   Command: `add animal n/Whiskers l/NUS Library`
+   Expected: No animal added.
+Error details shown in the status message: `Invalid command format! ...`
+5. Invalid test case - Adding a duplicate person
+   Command: `add person n/Alex Yeoh p/87438807 e/alexyeoh@example.com t/friend`
+   Expected: No person added.
+Error details shown in the status message: `This person already exists in the address book.`
+6. Invalid test case - Adding a duplicate animal
+   Command: `add animal n/Max d/Golden Retriever, friendly and well-trained l/Block A, Kennel 1 t/Shy`
+   Expected: No person added.
+Error details shown in the status message: `This animal already exists in the address book.`

 ### Deleting a person